jchatel/quickmail-next-docs/email-accounts/buying-gmail-accounts-domains-through-quickmail.md

 ## Can I Change the DNS Records of the Domain?

 No. Domain creation is fully automated, which means DNS records cannot be changed manually.

+## Does auto-warmer come with it?
+Yes.
+Auto-warmer is available only on Gmail emails purchased with QuickMail.
+You can find it by going to Emails > click the email > find the auto-warmer tab.

+Emails not purchased with QuickMail doesn't have the auto-warmer tab.
+So you need to go to MailFlow.io to warm up your emails: [Auto-warmer for email accounts NOT purchased with QuickMail](https://help.quickmail.com/deliverability/auto-warmer-for-non-quickmail-inboxes/)

+## Why did my emails suddenly disappear?
+One reason it can happen is if the domains expired.
+A domain is valid only for a year so if it's due for renewal, an email notification will be sent to you.

+If it's not renewed before the domain expires, the domain and emails will be canceled automatically.

+Unforunately, expired domains can no longer be recovered.

+## Can I bring my own domain and get email accounts with QuickMail?
+No, it's not possible to bring your own domain or use an existing domain to get email accounts with QuickMail.
+A new domain purchased with QuickMail is required to get email accounts new email accounts.